zoometh/iconr/README.md

 <img src="doc/img/plot_dec_graph.png" align="center"/>

-### Plot common edges shared by the three first decorations
+#### Plot common edges shared by the three first decorations

+Common edges between between pairs of decorations allow to measure the similarities in their composition For example, we plot common edges shared by the three first decorations of the training dataset with the [plot_compar()](https://zoometh.github.io/iconr/reference/plot_compar.html) function

 ```
 imgs <- read.table(system.file("extdata", "imgs.tsv", package = "iconr"),